 I hope it’s useful.
 I’d welcome any ideas for development of either.

-I also have a suite of other workshops including :
+I also have a suite of workshops which will be launching again as soon as we are able including :

 Reactive Rascals.
 A new look at supporting our dogs with reactive behaviours.